fxamacker/cbor/README.md

 💡 Avoid using init().
 For best performance, reuse EncMode and DecMode after creating them.

 Most apps will probably create one EncMode and DecMode before init().
-However, there's no limit and each can use different options.
+There's no limit and each can use different options.

 ```go
 // Create EncOptions using either struct literal or a function.